c-walls/Essay-Score-Predictions/README.md

 # Essay-Score-Predictions

-This repository contains a comprehensive data analysis report, visualizations, and predictive models developed for a Kaggle competition.
-The goal of the analysis was to understand the correlation between typing behavior and writing quality, using a dataset compiled by Vanderbilt University's Learning Agency Lab.
+This repository contains the data analysis report, visualizations, and predictive models developed for a [Kaggle competition](https://www.kaggle.com/competitions/linking-writing-processes-to-writing-quality/overview) to predict essay scores from blind keylogger data.
+The goal of the data analysis was to understand the correlation between typing behavior and writing quality.
+To do this, a dataset of about 5000 essay logs were used that were compiled by Vanderbilt University's Learning Agency Lab and provided as part of the referenced competition.

 ## Dataset Overview